 Founded before 1926.
 A paper in the 3rd Gidea Park archives indicates that this Group was started in Gidea Hall by Miss D. Reid-Wilson, mentioned in Chapter 2.
 When the hall was demolished in 1930 the Group moved to All Saints' Church (then at Squirrels Heath), then from 1933 at Salisbury Road School until 1938 when Arnaud Lodge was built in Slewins Lane.
 (Officially opened 24th July 1939 by Miss Yvonne Arnaud, a well-known actress at the time.)
+Their scarves in 1936 were Hunting Stewart Tartan!
 Now in Squirrels Heath District as 2nd Squirrels Heath

-2nd GIDEA PARK (METHODIST)
+2nd GIDEA PARK (METHODIST) 3rd SQUIRRELS HEATH

 Existed before 1928.
 Squirrels Heath Methodist Church.
 Squirrels Heath District from 1946.
 In view of the Methodist connection, was this the Squirrels Heath section of the 2nd Romford?
-Now 3rd Squirrels Heath.
+Now 3rd SQUIRRELS HEATH meeting on Upper Brentwood Road with a Sea Scout Troop.
+Back in Romford district from 2015.